-Significant projects planned in the five-year CIP in various enterprise funds include the construction of taxi-lanes to support future development of hangars at Tallahassee International Airport under a public-private partnership (\$15 million); rehabilitation of the surface of runway 18/36 to maintain proper pavement surface for aircraft (\$10 million); construction of new transmission infrastructure and/or installation of distributed generation, including combustion turbines at key locations on the City's system to meet grid reliability standards (\$67.5 million); construction of new and refurbishment/upgrade of existing distribution facilities (\$24 million); support for energy efficiency and demand side management programs (\$24.6 million); rehabilitation or replacement of sewer collection infrastructure to extend its expected life and reduce stormwater infiltration and inflow (\$15 million); a project to address severe erosion along major water and sewer infrastructure (\$14.7 million and \$11.7 million, respectively) in accordance with each utility's master plan; and replacement and construction of the customer information and meter data management systems (\$12 million).
+Significant projects planned in the five-year Capital Improvement Plan in various enterprise funds include the construction of taxi-lanes to support future development of hangers at Tallahassee International Airport under a public-private partnership (\$15 million); rehabilitation of the surface of runway 18/36 to maintain proper pavement surface for aircraft (\$11.5 million) construction of new generation and other electric system improvements (\$24 million), rehabilitation or replacement of sewer collection infrastructure to extend its expected life and reduce stormwater infiltration and inflow (\$15 million), a project to address severe erosion along major water and sewer infrastructure (\$14.7 million and \$11.7 million, respectively) in accordance with each utility's master plan, and replacement of the customer information and meter data management systems (\$12 million).

-General government projects in the five-year plan address technology enhancements (\$10.4 million); replacement of light fixtures at Tom Brown Park and Forestmeadows tennis courts (\$1.4 million); miscellaneous repairs, replacement, and improvements of aging infrastructure at various recreation facilities (\$4.5 million); phase III funding for FAMU Way (\$10 million); and resurfacing of City-owned paved streets that have been deemed to be in need of this action through the pavement management assessment process (\$18.8 million).
+General government projects in the five-year plan address technology enhancements (\$51.5 million), a records management system for the Police Department (\$1.6 million), miscellaneous repairs, replacement, and improvements of aging infrastructure at various recreation facilities (\$3.9 million), Phase III funding for FAMU Way (\$8.5 million), and resurfacing of City-owned paved streets through the pavement management assessment process (\$28 million).